 This job can be hard.
 It can make you want to curl up and cry yourself to sleep, but it can also lead to some of the most rewarding and enjoyable experiences you’ll ever have.
-Regardless of which one of those things you’re currently feeling, having these 8 personality traits will make your job easier and are traits that every great engineer has.
+Regardless of which one of those things you’re currently feeling, having these eight personality traits will make your job easier and are traits that every great engineer has.

 Working with people is hard, but collaborating with someone on something creative and personal to them is a lot harder.
 Collaboration is a balancing act; it requires a delicate dance.
-A ballet is happening between the artist and engineer.
-When you see a producer that really knows what he’s doing it’s really remarkable how well they’re controlling the session.
-As an engineer or producer you’re not always going to love what the client has to say, but it’s how you react and manipulate the situation so everyone is happy and the product ends up the way you promised that makes you a great engineer.
+A ballet is happening between the artist and the engineer.
+When you see a producer that knows what he’s doing it’s remarkable how well they’re controlling the session.
+As an engineer or producer, you’re not always going to love what the client has to say, but it’s how you react and manipulate the situation so everyone is happy and the product ends up the way you promised that makes you a great engineer.

-Trust me, you don’t know everything and probably never will.
+Trust me you don’t know everything and probably never will.
 There is always room to grow and always room to learn.
 The best engineers are incredibly humble and always learning and looking for new ways to improve their skills– that’s how they got to be so good.
 There was never a point in their career where they stopped and said, okay I’m good enough I don’t need to read or practice or experiment anymore.

 Be aware of your surroundings.
 If a client isn’t enjoying them self or doesn’t like the sound of something, or is getting frustrated with a part they’re not always going to tell you.
 Pay attention to how everyone around is acting and make sure you are giving them an environment that allows them to best do their work and be creative.

 Eagerness to learn